 What is the best guitar for beginners?
 Well there are probably varying opinions, but here is our best advice when chosing your first guitar.

 Electric Guitar or Acoustic Guitar?

 I am often asked by new guitar students if their first guitar should be an acoustic or an electric.
 I usually recommend an acoustic for three important reasons:

 First, an acoustic guitar is a great solo instrument.
 If you’re just learning how to play, you’re probably not in a band, which is where an electric guitar would make the most sense.
 An acoustic guitar is perfect for your practice room, back deck, coffee house, campfire–anywhere you want to play.

 Second, an acoustic guitar requires less gear.
 If fact, the only thing you need to play an acoustic guitar is the guitar itself.
 Pick it up and you’re ready to go.
 If you’re going to play the electric guitar, however, you need to buy amplifiers, cables and pedals in order to get the full experience.
 If you’re just starting out, simpler is better.

 Third, learning on an acoustic guitar allows for a much easier transition when you eventually want to try the electric guitar.
-If you go the other way–beginning with the electric guitar and later switching to an acoustic–it is much more difficult.
+If you go the other way–beginning with the electric guitar and later switching to an acoustic–it is often more difficult.
 I’ve had students who started on electric guitar, and then get discouraged when they go to pick up the acoustic.
 Acoustic strings are typically heavier, and the action (the distance between the strings and the frets) of an acoustic is a little higher.
-This means you have to push down harder on the strings to play chords and barre chords.
-If they had started on the acoustic, their hands would have been so toned and conditioned that chords on an electric guitar would have been a breeze.
+This means you have to push down harder on the strings to play notes and chords.
+If instead they had started on the acoustic, their transition to electric guitar would have been a breeze.

 Your acoustic guitar strings hurt your fingers?
 Here is what you should do.